Chinmayee-mohapatra/netflix-gpt/README.md

 - Planning for MainContainer & secondary container
 - Fetch Data for Trailer Video
 - Update Store with Trailer Video Data
-- Embedded the Yotube video and make it autoplay and mute
+- Embedded the YouTube video and made it autoplay and mute
 - Build Secondary Component, Movie List & Movie Card
 - TMDB Image CDN URL
 - Made the Browser page amazing with Tailwind CSS